-- We have entered and may in the future enter into collaborations with third parties for the development and commercialization of AMX0035 or any future product candidates, and our prospects with respect to those product candidates will depend in significant part on the success of those collaborations. - Our use of third parties to manufacture AMX0035 and approved products in compliance with current good manufacturing practices may increase the risk that we will not have sufficient current Good Manufacturing Practice (cGMP)-compliant quantities of AMX0035, products, or necessary quantities of such materials on time or at an acceptable cost.
+- We have entered and may in the future enter into collaborations with third parties for the development and commercialization of AMX0035 or any future product candidates, and our prospects with respect to those product candidates will depend in significant part on the success of those collaborations. - Our use of third parties to manufacture AMX0035 and approved products in compliance with current good manufacturing practices, or cGMP, may increase the risk that we will not have sufficient cGMP-compliant quantities of AMX0035, products, or necessary quantities of such materials on time or at an acceptable cost.